-If you encounter abnormal battery drain after moving from iOS 13 to iOS 14 update or from one version of iOS 14 to another, there are some steps you should take before getting in contact with Apple customer service.
+If you encounter abnormal battery drain after moving to Apple’s latest iOS 14 software, there are some steps you should take before getting in contact with Apple customer service.

 iPhone users are reporting a number of iOS 14-related issues.
 The list includes some of the usual suspects including bad battery life.

-While some of these battery issues might be hardware-related (bloated battery, for instance), others are related to Apple’s new iOS 14 software.
+While some of these battery issues might be hardware-related (bloated battery, for instance), others are related to Apple’s newest iOS 14 software.
 In a lot of cases, an app is causing the issues.

-If you’re seeing terrible battery drain after installing iOS 14, your first thought might be to downgrade back to older iOS software.
+If you’re seeing terrible battery drain after installing the newest version of iOS 14, your first thought might be to downgrade back to older iOS software.
 That’s definitely an option, but before you do that, you’ll want to try and fix your issues.
-Fixing them can be tricky, but we’ve got some solutions that have worked for iPhone users in the past.

 This guide will take you through fixes for bad iOS 14 battery life and there’s a chance they’ll help you get your issues sorted out in a matter of minutes.